 Certain activities can help prevent the appearance of cluster headaches.
-While there is no cure for cluster headaches, incorporating these lifestyle changes may help you stretch the time between headaches or even help symptoms disappear completely over time.
+While there’s no cure for cluster headaches, incorporating these lifestyle changes may help you stretch the time between headaches or even help symptoms disappear completely over time.

 Daily cardiovascular exercise may improve circulation to your brain, reduce stress, and help you sleep better.
-Research suggests that adding a consistent workout routine to your schedule might reduce your risk for recurrent cluster headaches.
+Adding a moderate workout routine to your schedule might reduce your risk for recurrent cluster headaches.

-Consistent yoga practice may alleviate and prevent regular headaches.
+Consistent yoga practice regular headaches.
 Yoga five times per week for 60 minutes each day is the ideal target for preventing headaches.
-But you can start by simply practicing yoga postures and breathing on your own for 20 minutes each day, 2 or 3 times per week.
+But you can start by simply practicing yoga postures and breathing on your own for 20 minutes each day, two or three times per week.

 Consistent sleep schedule

-A consistent sleep schedule may improve your circadian rhythm, triggering fewer cluster headaches, research shows.
+A consistent sleep schedule may improve your circadian rhythm, triggering fewer cluster headaches, .

 Cluster headaches occur much more often in smokers than in nonsmokers.
 While quitting smoking might not mean you never have a cluster headache again, there’s strong reason to believe that cutting out nicotine and other stimulants might help improve your body’s sleep patterns and nerve responses.

 Quitting smoking is difficult, but possible.
-Speak to a doctor about finding a personalized quit-smoking program.
+Speak to a doctor about finding a personalized program.